Gemma Arrowsmith is an accomplished comedy writer and actor.

-Most recent writing work includes Tracey Ullman’s Show (BBC), Tracey Breaks the News (BBC) Newsjack (BBC Radio 4 Extra) The Now Show (BBC Radio 4), Dave Gorman’s Modern Life is Goodish (Dave) and Bravest Warriors (Cartoon Hangover).
+Most recent writing work includes Riot Girls (Channel 4), Tracey Ullman’s Show (BBC), Tracey Breaks the News (BBC) Newsjack (BBC Radio 4 Extra) The Now Show (BBC Radio 4), Dave Gorman’s Modern Life is Goodish (Dave) and Bravest Warriors (Cartoon Hangover).
 She is also working on a number of pilots with various companies and has script edited Newsjack.
 Her “What were you wearing?” sketch for Tracey Ullman was featured in the New York Times, Huffington Post, Mirror, Metro and more, with over 35 million views on Facebook and was BBC Comedy’s highest rated video of 2017.

 Gemma’s performing credits include Upstart Crow (BBC), Tracey Ullman’s Show (BBC), Merlin (BBC), Hustle (BBC), Two Pints of Lager and a Packet of Crisps (BBC), Nurse (BBC), Damned – Playhouse Presents (Sky Arts), Trying Again (Sky Living), Spy (Sky1), Flashprank (MTV) and Charlie Brooker’s How TV Ruined Your Life (BBC).
 Her radio credits include Newsjack (BBC Radio 4 extra) Reception (BBC Radio 2) and The Now Show (BBC Radio 4).

-Gemma is sought after in the world of children’s TV and radio, where her credits include: DNN (CBBC), Vic Reeves’ Ministry of Curious Stuff (CBBC), Hacker Time (CBBC), Beano Town (Fun Kids Radio), Relic: Guardians of the Museum (CBBC) and Transmission Impossible (CBBC).
+Gemma is sought after in the world of children’s TV and radio, where her credits include: Class Dismissed (CBBC) DNN (CBBC), Vic Reeves’ Ministry of Curious Stuff (CBBC), Hacker Time (CBBC), Beano Town (Fun Kids Radio), Relic: Guardians of the Museum (CBBC) and Transmission Impossible (CBBC).

 A winner of Fringe Report Awards’ Best Artist (2007), they declared: “The award reflects Gemma Arrowsmith’s seven-threat excellence as singer, dancer, actor, comedian, writer, impressionist and director.”